xuancanhit99/hyper_authenticator/docs/SYSTEM_DESIGN.md

 *   **Cloud Synchronization Security (Current & Planned):**
     *   **Authentication:** User authentication via Supabase ensures only authorized users can access their sync data.
     *   **Transport Security:** Communication with Supabase occurs over HTTPS.
-    *   **Data-at-Rest (Supabase):** Supabase provides server-side encryption options.
+    *   **Data-at-Rest (Supabase - Current State):** Currently, data synchronized to Supabase relies on Supabase's built-in security features and potentially server-side encryption options provided by the platform.
+The raw TOTP secrets might be stored directly if E2EE is not yet implemented.
     *   **Planned End-to-End Encryption (E2EE):**
-        *   **Goal:** To ensure that even the backend provider (Supabase) cannot read the user's sensitive TOTP secrets stored for synchronization.
+        *   **Goal:** To ensure that sensitive TOTP secrets are encrypted *before* leaving the client device, making them unreadable by the backend provider (Supabase) or any intermediary.
         *   **Approach:**
-            1.  **Key Generation:** Generate a strong encryption key on the client-side.
-This key could be derived from the user's master password (requiring the user to set one) or generated randomly and stored securely (e.g., in `FlutterSecureStorage`, potentially protected by biometrics). *Managing this key securely is critical.*
+            1.  **Key Generation:** Generate a strong, unique encryption key per user on the client-side.
+Options include:
+                *   Deriving from a user-defined master password (using a KDF like Argon2 or PBKDF2).
+                *   Generating a random key and storing it securely in `FlutterSecureStorage`.
-            2.  **Encryption:** Before uploading account data (`AuthenticatorAccount` details) via `UploadAccountsUseCase`, encrypt the sensitive fields (especially `secretKey`) using the client-side key and the `cryptography` package (e.g., AES-GCM).
+            2.  **Encryption:** Before uploading via `UploadAccountsUseCase`, encrypt sensitive fields (especially `secretKey`) using the client-side key (e.g., AES-GCM via `cryptography` package).
-            3.  **Storage:** Store the *encrypted* data in Supabase.
+            3.  **Storage:** Store only the *encrypted* ciphertext in Supabase.
-            4.  **Decryption:** When downloading data via `DownloadAccountsUseCase`, retrieve the encrypted data and decrypt it on the client-side using the same client-side key.
+            4.  **Decryption:** When downloading via `DownloadAccountsUseCase`, retrieve the ciphertext and decrypt it on the client-side using the user's key.
-        *   **Challenges:** Secure key management, key recovery (if the user forgets the master password or loses the key), and ensuring the key is available across devices if needed for decryption after a fresh install.
+        *   **Key Management Challenges:**
+            *   **Security:** The client-side key is the root of trust.
+If stored directly, `FlutterSecureStorage` is essential.
+If derived, the master password must be strong.
+            *   **Recovery:** If the key (or master password) is lost, encrypted data becomes inaccessible.
+Implementing a secure recovery mechanism (e.g., recovery codes stored by the user) is complex but necessary.
+            *   **Cross-Device Access:** The key must be available on all devices where the user wants to access synced data.
+This might involve securely transferring the key or requiring the user to re-enter the master password on each new device.

 ## 6. Data Flow Examples